 And so much more – so let’s not waste another minute!

-They can also come in white and brindle, though neither of these are recognized as colors by the AKC.
+They can also come in platinum and white though the AKC recognizes neither as colors.

 Aside from their unusual coat, brindle pugs are pretty similar to other colored pugs.

-With that being said, though they do have the same markings as other pugs, they may be more difficult to spot.
+That said, though they have the same markings as other pugs, they may be more difficult to spot.

 What Are The Brindle Pug Genetics?